sizeofvoid/libopeninput/doc/user/gestures.rst

 puts down a fourth finger during a three-finger swipe gesture, libinput will end the three-finger gesture and, if applicable, start a four-finger swipe gesture.
-A caller may however decide that those gestures are semantically identical Tand continue the two gestures as one single gesture.
+A caller may however decide that those gestures are semantically identical and continue the two gestures as one single gesture.

 .. _gestures_pinch: